NESFA Press

 NESFA Reading Group

-The next NESFA Reading Group discussion will meet via Zoom on Friday, December 5th at 7pm to discuss The Mechanical by Ian Tregillis.
+The next NESFA Reading Group discussion will meet via Zoom on Friday, June 5th at 7pm to discuss

-We will also vote on the books we plan to read for the April 2026 reading group meetings.
+We may also vote on the book we plan to read for the August 2026 reading group meeting.

 Come join us!
 To be added to the Reading Group mailing list, send an email to postmaster <at> nesfa.org.